Hugh Stoddart: Writing career

 Continuing the connection with the West Country, Stoddart's adaptation of To the Lighthouse was a project he had worked on for some time.
-He chose to locate the film in Cornwall ather than the Hebrides where the novel is set, as it was clearly inspired by Virginia Woolf's holidays there.
+He chose to locate the film in Cornwall rather than the Hebrides where the novel is set, as it was clearly inspired by Virginia Woolf's holidays there.
 The project was taken up by the BBC, directed by Colin Gregg in 1982 and transmitted in March 1983.
 Stoddart's next film Hard Travelling (BBC 1986) was from an original screenplay drawing on his ten years of involvement with contemporary art.
 This was followed by an adaptation of We Think The World Of You for Channel Four.
 Gary Oldman, whose first film was Remembrance was cast by Simone Reynolds again, this time opposite Alan Bates.

 The Big Battalions, a five part original series, was commissioned by Brian Eastman then running Carnival Films.
 Starring Brian Cox and Jane Lapotaire, it was shown on Channel Four in 1992.
 Another adaptation followed, also commissioned by Brian Eastman, of George Eliot’s The Mill on the Floss starring Emily Watson.
 It was transmitted on New Year's Day 1997.

 Stoddart was commissioned to write a two-part episode in the long-running series Dalziel and Pascoe.
 This was Dialogues of the Dead, transmitted December 2002.
 His final film, Waiting For You, was co-written with director Charles Garrad and starred Fanny Ardant and Colin Morgan.
 It was screened in 20 film festivals internationally.

+Prison Writing Project

+From 2007 to 2012, Stoddart served as managing editor of NOT SHUT UP, a magazine for prisoners distributed free to London prisons.
+The magazine featured interviews with former prisoners who had achieved success in writing or the arts, and ceased publication in 2015.